Auto MechanicNear West Ashley, SC

 We're talking FREE shuttle rides, same-day service on most repairs, quality work approved by you, and no surprise charges.
 Our business model is simple: give our customers the highest quality work with the most helpful customer service.
 No if's, and's, or but's.

-As a family-owned and operated auto mechanic shop in West Ashley, we are proud to serve the Lowcountry.
+As a family-owned and operated auto mechanic shop in West Ashley, SC, we are proud to serve the Lowcountry.
 After all, you're our neighbors, and neighbors have to look out for one another.
 Swing by our shop to see the A+ Auto difference.
 We think you will like what you see!

 General Automobile